Learn · Read

 This is where the story diverges sharply — and where the differences that matter most live.

-BLK shareholders
+BlackRockNYSE: BLK

 Vanguard was founded in 1975 by John C. Bogle with a radical idea: what if an investment company was owned by its own investors?
 Under Vanguard's mutual ownership structure, the company is owned by its US-based funds, and those funds are owned by the people who invest in them.
 There are no outside shareholders.
 There is no stock ticker for Vanguard.
 No one on Wall Street is buying Vanguard shares and pressuring management to extract more profit from you.